How I became a travel writer

 book, this gave me more confidence and in 2010, I wrote a second book, this time about a holiday in Mexico, Guatemala

-and Belize, again with Explore Worldwide Ltd. Pneuma Springs also accepted this manuscript for publishing and 'Temples
+and Belize, again with Explore Worldwide.
+Pneuma Springs also accepted this manuscript for publishing and 'Temples

 As more and more people now seem to be choosing

-to do their reading on portable electronic screens, all these books can be purchased worldwide as e-books through Amazon.
+to do their reading on portable electronic screens, all these books are also available as e-books through Amazon Kindle.

 If you would like to find out more about